ModelInference/dinv/README.md

 it must first be modified to track communication, and annotated in areas where analysis should be preformed.
 DInv's instrumentation API consists of two interfaces.
-A runtime library housed in `instrumenter/api` provides a set of functions for analizing network traffic.
+A runtime library housed in `instrumenter/api` provides a set of functions for analyzing network traffic.
 The second interface is a set of commented annotations used to trigger source code analysis.

 #### Runtime API

-For DInv to analyize network traffic, it must be made privy to all communication.
+For DInv to analyze network traffic, it must be made privy to all communication.
 Two methods `Pack( buffer )` and `Unpack( buffer )` must be used on transmitted data.
 The `Pack()` function must be used on buffer prior to sending.
 It adds tracking information to the buffer and logs the sending event. `Unpack()` must be used on all received data.
-It removes the tracking information added by `Pack()` and logs the receving event.
+It removes the tracking information added by `Pack()` and logs the receiving event.

-As an coursary example consider the following code snippet involving two hosts sending a message to one another.
+As an cursory example consider the following code snippet involving two hosts sending a message to one another.
 For more complete examples see the examples library